• Home

 Geist components

 Geist UI was created by forking the design system provided by Vercel.
-My first impression of Geist is that it’s rather minimalistic.
-Which makes it perfect for building landing pages, and portfolio websites.
+My first impression of Geist is that it’s rather minimalistic, which makes it perfect for building landing pages, and portfolio websites.

 Though, evidently, it has seen use in both web applications and more intricate project deployments.
 In recent updates, Geist has implemented the ability to add themes.